WhatTheDickens/lit-dig-age/setup/markdown.md

 - Download the "Full resolution" version of the image and move it to the `images` folder in your `projects` folder
 - In your markdown file, type `![](images/Pride_and_Prejudice_in_Voyant_Tools.png)`

 What have you just done?
-To find out, click the "Open Preview to the Side" button in VSCode.
+To find out, click the "Open Preview to the Side" button in VS Code.
 It looks like this:

 ![](../images/vscode_preview_button.png)